 Although cultivated for food in Europe and the U.S., the fava bean is not as well-known as it is in Asia, where it is cultivated both for food and as a medicinal plant.
 It is less commonly used than the velvet bean.

-It is imperative that a medical doctor be consulted before ingesting any form of this medicinal plant.
+It is imperative that a medical doctor is consulted before ingesting any form of this medicinal plant.

 Another way that medicinal herbs may treat Parkinson’s is by inhibiting the action of the MAO enzymes.
 These enzymes, if present in excess, will catabolize (destroy) molecules of dopamine.
 Therefore, drugs that are known MAO inhibitors will help preserve the quantity of dopamine in the body and thus help restore normal nerve activity.